 $ oc new-app mongodb-persistent \ -p MONGODB_USER=admin \ -p MONGODB_PASSWORD=secret \ -p MONGODB_ADMIN_PASSWORD=super-secret

-CLUSTER_IP of the MongoDB service before heading to the next
+Note the name of the MongoDB service before heading to the next section.

 In this section, you will configure the Node.js service to connect to your new MongoDB service.